The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 • Filling – eco-friendly molded foam

-• Cover – polyester/cotton machine washable zippered pillow cover (included)
+• Cover – polyester/cotton machine-washable zippered pillow cover (included)

 • Size – 5 sizes (Child/Petite/Average/Large/XL)